telliott99/MyUnix/unix7-process.rst

 These flags may be combined and the processes will be combined too.

-Processes can also be sorted (default is process ID) by
+Processes can also be sorted (default criterion is process ID), using

 * ``-m`` memory usage
 * ``-r`` cpu usage